 Also of interest is that Great Neck has more people living here who work in computers and math than 95% of the places in the US.

-Great Neck is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Great Neck is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 In Great Neck, a lot of people use the train to get to work every day though Great Neck is a relatively small village.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.